Towards practical and error-robust quantum position verification: Introduction

 \paragraph{Loss-tolerance in QPV.} Throughout, we will use $\eta$ as rate of transmission, i.e., the probability that an quantum message arrives -- in realistic protocols.
 We will distinguish two types of loss tolerance that we might require schemes to satisfy.

 The first, \emph{partial loss tolerance}, refers to a protocol which is secure for some values $\eta \geq \eta_{\mathrm{threshold}}$, meaning that the honest parties have a maximum level of allowed loss.
-This level of loss might be inherent to a certain scheme, or a family of schemes could be designed with $\eta_{\mathrm{threshold}}$ as a parameter.
 Security is only guaranteed in a situation where a high enough fraction of the rounds are played.
 If significantly more photons than this threshold are lost, then the protocol will have to abort.
 Examples of partial loss tolerant schemes are extensions of QPV$_{\text{BB84}}$ to more bases \cite{qi_loss-tolerant_2015,speelman_position-based_2016}, that are secure against unentangled attackers in an environment with some loss.\footnote{This notion will be satisfied to a small level even by schemes that are not designed to be loss tolerant, simply by having some error-robustness.
 The basic QPV$_{\text{BB84}}$ scheme can directly be seen to be partially loss tolerant for loss below $\frac{1}{2}-\frac{1}{2\sqrt{2}}$, and the simplest attack that uses loss only works when the loss is above $\frac{1}{2}$.}

 \emph{Full loss tolerance} is achieved when a protocol is secure, irrespective of the loss rate.
 In particular, the protocol stays secure when conditioning on those rounds where the prover replied, fully ignoring rounds where a photon is lost.
-The protocol by Lim, Xu, Siopsis, Chitambar, Evans, and Qi \cite{qi_free-space_2015,lim_loss-tolerant_2016}, the first fully loss-tolerant protocol, consists of $\mathsf{V_0}$ and $\mathsf{V_1}$ both sending a qubit, and having the prover perform a Bell measurement on both, broadcasting the measurement outcome.
+The protocol by Lim, Xu, Siopsis, Chitambar, Evans, and Qi \cite{qi_free-space_2015,lim_loss-tolerant_2016}, the first fully loss-tolerant protocol, consists of $\mathsf{V_A}$ and $\mathsf{V_B}$ both sending a qubit, and having the prover perform a Bell measurement on both, broadcasting the measurement outcome.
 This protocol is secure against unentangled attackers, no matter the loss rate.